 Winner: Xbox One X

 One of Xbox One X’s best perks is its ability to run games in 4K resolution at a steady 60 frames per second, which we see showcased in many of Microsoft’s first-party titles such as Forza Motorsport 7.
-Many Xbox One games, including third-party titles, are able to run at native 4K.
-The Pro’s record has been spotty, with developers using techniques like checkerboarding to improve visuals, but not consistently hitting 4K in practice — and these games often take a framerate penalty.
+Many Xbox One games, including third-party titles, can run at native 4K.
+The Pro’s record has been spotty, with developers using techniques like checkerboarding to improve visuals, but not consistently hitting 4K in practice — and these games often take a frame rate penalty.